Music (MUS)

 MUS 261 Beginning Conducting 2 credits

 The goal of this introductory course is to begin to develop a clear and expressive conducting technique.
 Students will conduct in-class frequently, videotaping their work and receiving immediate feedback and suggestions for improvement.
 Students will learn to conduct regular beat patterns, preparatory gestures, cues, cutoffs, deadbeats, fermatas, asymmetrical patterns, and subdivided gestures.
 Students will learn to make thoughtful decisions in varying their conducting patterns to show changes in dynamics, tempo, and articulation.
 Activities to strengthen the inner ear while conducting will also be included.
-Requirement: for Church Music and Music Education majors.
-(Offered every odd fall.
-Prerequisites: music reading ability, MUS203, and/or consent of instructor.
-Studio course.)
+Studio Course.
+(Pre-requisite: MUS 102 or equivalent).

 MUS 304 Musicianship IV 3 credits